danielleit241/aws-fcj-report/content/2-Proposal/_index.md

 The Personal Finance Management App project aims to provide an intelligent, modern, and highly automated personal financial management platform.
 The application allows users to record income and expenses, create and manage multiple money jars for different purposes, create spending plans, receive smart alerts, and generate visual analytical reports.

-The application is built with a microservices architecture on .NET Aspire and FastAPI platform, deployed on AWS Cloud, ensuring flexibility, scalability, and data security.
+The application is built with a microservices architecture on .NET and FastAPI platform, deployed on AWS Cloud, ensuring flexibility, scalability, and data security.
 The development process follows the Agile/Scrum model (2 weeks/sprint), with MVP completion time within 2 months.

 ### 2. Problem Statement